 Drill this fact into your mind: “The person with the most options is the one most likely to succeed“.

-That applies in business, in pleasure – and in fitness.
-Keep learning new options for your diet and your exercise and take those that you enjoy and “mix it all up”.
+That applies in business, in pleasure and in fitness.
+Keep learning new options for your diet and your exercise and take those that you enjoy and mix it all up.
 Why?
-To avoid pitfalls and plateaus.
+To avoid diet pitfalls and plateaus.

 This is an amazing facet of simply being human; however, it does bring about some challenges.
-You’ll have to experiment a little while trying to get in shape and/or lose weight to find what works for your genetic make-up.
+You’ll have to experiment a little while trying to get in shape or lose weight.
+You have to find what works for your genetic make-up.
 Certainly there are laws of fat loss that everyone can follow, but you and only you can determine which one’s work best for your body.

 Are you familiar with Bruce Lee?